-Bird’s rendering of Nilsson’s “Think About Your Troubles” moves stylistically away from the original, instead, and in typical Bird fashion, employs plucky orchestration.
+Bird’s rendering of Nilsson’s “Think About Your Troubles” moves stylistically away from the original, and in typical Bird fashion, employs plucky orchestration.
 Interesting results for sure, but in comparison to the original ultimately loses some of its charm.
 Songs From The Point is due out October 27th via Amano Recordings.

 Related: Nilsson :: The Point (Me And My Arrow) 1971